speardragon/speardragon.github.io/_posts/System/System Programming_2/2022-05-11-[System Programming] 9-1장. 프로세스 제어.md

 #include <unistd.h>

 pid_t vfork(void);
- 	Returns: 0 in child, process ID of child in parent, -1 on error
+ 	//Returns: 0 in child, process ID of child in parent, -1 on error
 ```

 - same calling sequence and same return values as fork().